bdkoehn/votedenton/website/content/plugins/wordpress-seo/readme.txt

 Are you being outranked by scrapers?
 Instead of cursing at them, use them to your advantage!
 By automatically adding a link to your RSS feed pointing back to the original article, you're telling the search engine where they should be looking for the original.
 This way, the WordPress SEO plugin increases your own chance of ranking for your chosen keywords and gets rid of scrapers in one go!

 = Breadcrumbs =
-If your theme is compatible, like most [Genesis](http://yoast.com/wp-theme/genesis/ "Genesis Theme Review by Yoast") and [WooThemes](http://yoast.com/out/woothemes) themes are for instance, you can use the built-in Breadcrumbs functionality.
+If your theme is compatible, and themes based on Genesis or by WooThemes for instance often are, you can use the built-in Breadcrumbs functionality.
 This allows you to create an easy navigation that is great for both users and search engines and will support the search engines in understanding the structure of your site.

 Making your theme compatible isn't hard either, check [these instructions](http://yoast.com/wordpress/breadcrumbs/).